paulgovan/ReliaShiny/ReadMe.md

 ### Data

-For this example, we will use the example ‘Time-to-Failure’ dataset.
+For this example, we will use the sample ‘Time-to-Failure’ dataset.
 To access, first download the dataset locally from the Landing tab, and then use the Data Input option in the Data tab to upload the dataset to the app.
 At this point, your app should look like the image below.
-There are additional options for arranging your data for analysis, but for here we will use the default option.
+There are additional options for arranging your data for analysis, but for this example, we will use the default option.

 ![Data](inst/images/Data.png)